 Getting Around Perth and Fremantle

-- A CAT bus service (visitfremantle.com.au) and 25 minutes train from Perth.
-Tram tour, or easy to explore by foot.
+- A CAT bus service (visitfremantle.com.au) and a 25-minute train from Perth.
+Take a tram tour, or easily explore on foot.

-- Perth Luxury Tours specialise also in small, private customised tours including inner-city, Fremantle, Kings Park, Swan Valley, Pinnacles and Margaret River.
+- Perth Luxury Tours specialises in small, private, customised tours, including inner-city, Fremantle, Kings Park, Swan Valley, Pinnacles, and Margaret River.

 Further Information on Perth Travel

-- Visit the Western Australia tourism website and Visit Perth specifically for city exploring and Perth’s surrounding neighbourhoods and sites.
+- Visit the Western Australia tourism website and Visit Perth for city exploration and information on Perth’s surrounding neighbourhoods and sites.

 Where to Stay in Perth: